Panasonic GH5 vs GX80

-Both the GH5 and the GX80 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the GH5 followed on from the Panasonic GH4.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what is the bottom line?
 Is the Panasonic GH5 better than the Panasonic GX80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.2 vs 15.8MP) with a 13% higher linear resolution.